sempernow/refpages/REFs/GitLab.gitlab-runner.RBAC.md

     cleanup.after.success: "true"
     cleanup.after.failure: "true"

-## Install ServiceAccount in gitlab-runner namespace
+## Install ServiceAccount in glr-manager namespace
 serviceAccount:
   create: true
-  name: gitlab-runner
+  name: glr-manager

 ## Optional: Use RBAC just for the namespace it runs jobs in
 rbac: